Jürgen Habermas: Religious dialogue

 In this debate a shift of Habermas became evident—in particular, his rethinking of the public role of religion.
-Habermas stated that he wrote as a "methodological atheist," which means that when doing philosophy or social science, he presumed nothing about particular religious beliefs.
-Yet while writing from this perspective his evolving position towards the role of religion in society led him to some challenging questions, and as a result conceding some ground in his dialogue with the future Pope, that would seem to have consequences which further complicated the positions he holds about a communicative rational solution to the problems of modernity.
-Habermas believes that even for self-identified liberal thinkers, "to exclude religious voices from the public square is highly illiberal."
+Habermas stated that he wrote as a "methodological atheist", which means that when doing philosophy or social science, he presumed nothing about particular religious beliefs.
+Yet while writing from this perspective his evolving position towards the role of religion in society led him to some challenging questions, and as a result conceding some ground in his dialogue with the future Pope, that would seem to have consequences which further complicated the positions he held about a communicative rational solution to the problems of modernity.

-In addition, Habermas has popularized the concept of "post-secular" society, to refer to current times in which the idea of modernity is perceived as unsuccessful and at times, morally failed, so that, rather than a stratification or separation, a new peaceful dialogue and coexistence between faith and reason must be sought in order to learn mutually.
+In addition, Habermas has popularized the concept of "post-secular" society, to refer to current times in which the idea of modernity is perceived as unsuccessful and at times, morally failed, so that, rather than a stratification or separation, a new peaceful dialogue and coexistence between faith and reason must be sought to learn mutually.

 Socialist dialogue

-Habermas has sided with other 20th-century commentators on Marx such as Hannah Arendt who have indicated concerns with the limits of totalitarian perspectives often associated with Marx's over-estimation of the emancipatory potential of the forces of production.
-Arendt had presented this in her book The Origins of Totalitarianism and Habermas extends this critique in his writings on functional reductionism in the life-world in his Lifeworld and System: A Critique of Functionalist Reason.
+Habermas sided with other 20th-century commentators on Karl Marx such as Hannah Arendt who indicated concerns with the limits of totalitarian perspectives often associated with Marx's overestimation of the emancipatory potential of the forces of production.
+Arendt had presented this in The Origins of Totalitarianism, and Habermas extended this critique when writing about functional reductionism in the life-world (Lifeworld and System: A Critique of Functionalist Reason).
 As Habermas states: